State appropriated funds include General Revenue Funds which come from Illinois tax dollars.

 Non-State Operating Budget:

-Grants and Contracts Grants and contracts include funds received from governmental entities and private foundations and corporations for the support of various research projects, instructional and training programs, public service activities, student financial aid, and other programs.
+Grants and contracts include funds received from governmental entities and private foundations and corporations for the support of various research projects, instructional and training programs, public service activities, student financial aid, and other programs.
 The specific use of these funds is restricted by contractual agreement with the sponsoring agency.
 Generally, revenues will equal expenditures over the life of the grant or contract.

-Indirect Cost Recovery Indirect cost funds are recovered as overhead allowances on grants and contracts.
+Indirect cost funds are recovered as overhead allowances on grants and contracts.
 They are used to help cover a share of expenses for such items as operation and maintenance, library services, sponsored project administration, and general administration.

-Revenue Bond Operations Operations of revenue bond financed facilities are reported in this fund group.
+Operations of revenue bond financed facilities are reported in this fund group.
 Revenue Bond enterprises are funded primarily from student fees, operating charges, and sales and services of various activities and include such facilities as residence halls, student centers, and student recreation centers.

 At SIUE, the Revenue Bond units include: University Housing, Morris University Center, Student Success Center, Student Fitness Center, and Parking and Traffic.

-Self-Supporting Activities Self-Supporting Activities include a wide range of operations which are directly related to Instructional, Research, or Public Service units or support the overall objectives of the University.
+Self-Supporting Activities include a wide range of operations which are directly related to Instructional, Research, or Public Service units or support the overall objectives of the University.
 They may be Self-Supporting in whole or in part.
 Revenue is generally derived through student fees or sales of services.

 Examples at SIUE include the Dental Clinic, textbook services, and athletic fees.

-Service Departments Service Departments provide specific types of services to University departments and are supported by internal charges to using departments.
+Service Departments provide specific types of services to University departments and are supported by internal charges to using departments.
 Such services might be purchased from outside sources but for reasons of convenience, costs, or control are often provided more effectively by an in-house service department.

 Examples at SIUE include Facilities Management and Transportation Services.